Penguin-Guru/WallpaperChanger/README.md

 2. A key/value delimiter, which may be either a colon, an equals symbol, or whitespace.
 3. A list of values, read from left to right, each separated by a comma, a semicolon, or whitespace.

 Wallpaper file paths must not contain semicolons.
 This is typically disallowed by operating systems anyway.
+The program *should* warn you if it encounters any.

 ## Requirements: